michaeljclark/crefl/README.md

 ---

-## Crefl build instructions
+## Cinf build instructions

-crefl has been tested on ubuntu 20.04 LTS.
+cinf has been tested on ubuntu 20.04 LTS.

 ### install dependencies